 "Make it simple, but significant."

 As an industrial designer, I believe in the immense power of rich and meaningful interactions between humans and products.
 Through applied research, ideation, and special attention to detail, I aim to develop products that do not exist in isolation, but rather as parts of entire systems that work to inspire change.
-Now in my sophomore year at Carnegie Mellon University's School of Design, I am starting to develop my own methodology for applying technical skills and creative problem solving to broader contexts.
+Now in my junior year at Carnegie Mellon University's School of Design, I am starting to develop my own methodology for applying technical skills and creative problem solving to broader contexts.